dhlorenz/CS236319/Material/Tutorials/sml/exceptions.md

 ;
 ```

-it can be tedious and requires explicit handling
+Without exceptions, error handling can be tedious and requires explicit handling.

-sometimes we don't really know what to do with the error, so we'll simply return it
+Sometimes we don't really know what to do with the error, so we'll simply return it

 ---

-### exceptions
+### exceptions usage - key concepts

-* when an error is discovered we will **raise** an exception
+* When an error is discovered we will **raise** an exception
-* the exception will propagate up until someone **handles** it
+* The exception will propagate up until someone **handles** it
-* the caller of a function doesn't have to check any error values
+> The caller of a function doesn't have to check any error values

 <!--vert-->

+### exceptions usage

-in pseudo code:
+In pseudo code:

 ```sml
 fun inner = do_calculation